MiloMindbender/LiveLinkPlugins/README.md

 Since this is a test plugin, these instructions assume you are familiar with Unreal.
 Eventually there will be a video tutorial

 AT THE MOMENT, you may need a copy of Visual Studio (community edition is fine, and it's free) installed to build this.
 When I get further along I will try to provide built versions so you won't need this.
+You need to install the Visual Studio options for C++ and game development.

 This is built for Unreal Engine 5.0.3  It may work with older versions but I haven't tested it so you're on your own there.